-25. U. T. Health Science Center - San Antonio: Acceptance of Gift from the National Council of Jewish Women, San Antonio, Texas, and Establishment of The National Council of Jewish Women Ethel Weiner Bloom/Ann Gorsch Endowed Student Loan Fund. --Authorization was granted to accept a \$10,500 gift from the National Council of Jewish Women, San Antonio, Texas, \$500 of which will be used outright as a student loan and \$10,000 of which will be used to establish an endowment at The University of Texas Health Science Center at San Antonio to be named The National Council of Jewish Women Ethel Weiner Bloom/Ann Gorsch Endowed Student Loan Fund.
+25. U. T. Health Science Center - San Antonio: Recommenda- tion to Accept Gift to Establish The National Council of Jewish Women Ethel Weiner Bloom/Ann Gorsch Endowed Student Loan Fund.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Howe that a \$10,500 gift from the National Council of Jewish Women, San Antonio, Texas, be accepted, \$500 of which will be used outright as a student loan and \$10,000 of which will be used to establish an endowment at the U. T. Health Science Center -San Antonio to be named The National Council of Jewish Women Ethel Weiner Bloom/Ann Gorsch Endowed Student Loan Fund.